-We asked voters whether they agreed or disagreed with the statement: “The Republican Party used to be the Party of economic growth, fiscal discipline, and limited government, but in recent years, too many Republicans in Washington have become just like the big spenders that they used to oppose.”
-An amazing 66 percent of the respondents agreed with that statement.
+For example, we asked voters whether they agreed or disagreed with the following statement: “The Republicans used to be the party of economic growth, fiscal discipline, and limited government, but in recent years, too many Republicans in Washington have become just like the big spenders that they used to oppose.”
+Sixty-six percent of voters in these key districts agreed with the statement, including 72 percent of Independents.